josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 - Key is to make a space where invasives can't get a foothold
 - Disturbing areas give invasives a foothold
-  - Notice they congregate around fences, suburbs, and highways?
+  - Notice they congregate around fences and highways?
-- Remove anything that prevents native growth (eg invasive plants, trash)
+- Remove anything that prevents native growth (eg. invasive plants, rocks, trash)

 #### Biotic Resistance!